Department website: http://medicine.hsc.wvu.edu/ot/

 PR: OTH student status.
 Introduction to fundamentals of professional behavior for the occupational therapist.
-Includes units on history, paradigms, communication, documentation, ethics, interdisciplinary teamwork, licensure requirements, and medical terminology.
+Includes units on history, communication, documentation, ethics, interdisciplinary teamwork, and licensure requirements.

 OTH 303.
-Functnl Movmnt Across Lifespan.
+Functional Movement Across the Lifespan.
 2 Hours.

 PR: OTH student status.
 Including acquisition of developmental patterns, motor control, motor skill acquisition.
 This course also provides an overview of the effects of normative processes of aging on neuromotor patterns in occupational performance.